 - Don't get hot glue in your hair.

-- Try to keep the screen light so you don't strain your neck.
+- Try to keep the helmet light so you don't strain your neck.
 Put the battery in the back to counterweight the screen.

 - Cover logos on the monitor with something that gives it personality.
 In my case, the cute bow works well.